 The Theatre Royal was designed by renowned architect William Wilkins – also famous for designing the National Gallery and University College London.
 With many of its original features still intact it is the last remaining Regency playhouse in the country, and one of the most beautiful, intimate and historic theatres in the world.

-Read more about the Theatre’s history on our History page and discover why a tour of the Theatre Royal Bury St Edmunds is worth a visit.
+Read more about the theatre’s history on our History page and discover why a tour of Theatre Royal Bury St Edmunds is worth a visit.